 Coverage : World Bank Development Impact

-I show that new economic opportunities that compel women to abandon their domestic roles have driven the adoption of religious veiling.
-We measure the prevalence of veiling among young women across Indonesian districts for more than two decades by human-coding around a quarter million photographs attached to Indonesia's public high school yearbooks.
-We exploit exogenous variations generated by the interaction between international demand for Indonesia's product and sectoral and gender composition of local industries to show that the relationship is causal.
-This study demonstrates that veiling represents an effort by young women to reconcile their desire to join the formal labor market and the prevailing social norms in society.
+We show that new economic opportunities that compel women to abandon their domestic roles have driven the adoption of religious veiling.
+We measure the prevalence of veiling among young women across Indonesia's districts for more than two decades by human-coding around a quarter million photographs attached to Indonesia's public high school yearbooks.
+We exploit exogenous variations generated by the interaction between international demand for Indonesia's products and sectoral and gender composition of local industries to show that the relationship is causal.
+This study suggests that veiling represents an effort by young women to reconcile their desire to join formal labor markets and the prevailing social norms in society.